Spaces for Learning

 - Technology-rich collaborative study nooks open to hallways as well as lecture halls furnished with mounted swivel seats to enable discussions between seating tiers, all within Frey Hall at New York’s Stony Brook University.

 - Well-equipped, glassed-in student study rooms in vivid color at Rowan University’s Campbell Library in New Jersey; and various spaces enabling ad hoc collaboration in the HUB-Robeson Center at Pennsylvania State University (PSU), including study areas open to the interior’s main thoroughfare.

 The drive for collaboration is incorporating an interior feature—stairs—not traditionally associated with providing a spot for shared work and study.
 For instance, PSU’s HUB-Robeson Center also has a grand bleacher staircase ideal for encounters, interaction, and collaboration.
-The NIC campus, seen on page 18, also includes an assembly stair.
+The NIC campus also includes an assembly stair.
 Another grand staircase at a key thoroughfare provides opportunities for interaction and collaboration or individual work, lunch breaks, or people watching, at Case Western University Center in Cleveland, OH.
 Bradley University in Illinois provides a different take: collaborative study tables on landings attached to a steel staircase.

 In various cases, a sleek, leading-edge ambience is evident, as is the fundamental concept of designing campus spaces that match how many students prefer to learn today.

 PHOTOS © CHUCK CHOI COURTESY SMITHGROUPJJR